-The bar shows the range of scores given by everyone who rated your performance you, your Supervisor, Direct Reports, Peers.
-The dark vertical line shows the average of all the scores given by yourself and all others
+The bar shows the range of scores given by everyone who rated your performance, you, your Supervisor, Direct Reports, Peers. rmance The dark vertical line shows the average of all the scores given by yourself others. and all

 2. The next question is "How do my Supervisor, Direct Reports, Peers view my performance for each leadership task?"